-So, you just tapped “Send” on an important e-mail message—and the moment you did, you realized that you sent the message to the wrong person, or you forgot to attach a critical file, or you CC’d the entire planet, or you simply want a do-over.
+So, you just tapped “Send” on an important e-mail message with your favorite email app—and the moment you did, you realized you sent the message to the wrong person, or forgot to attach a critical file, or CC’d the entire planet, or you simply want a do-over.

-Unfortunately, there are no mulligans with the standard Mail app for iOS.
+Unfortunately, there are no mulligans with the standard email app for iOS.
 Once you tap “Send,” your email is on its way, for better or worse.

 Read on for four top iOS mail apps that’ll let you undo a sent message, starting with:

-Google’s top-notch mail client just got a big update for iOS, adding features like instant search results and swipe-to-archive and swipe-to-delete gestures.
+Google’s top-notch email app just got a big update for iOS, adding features like instant search results and swipe-to-archive and swipe-to-delete gestures.
 You can also do nifty things like “mute” annoying e-mail threads, create custom notifications for specific message labels, and set up an out-of-office message directly from your iPhone or iPad.

 Best of all, though, the new Gmail app for iOS adds an “undo send” feature.
 As soon as you tap the “Send” button, an “Undo” prompt will appear at the bottom of the screen, giving you a few seconds to yank the message from Gmail’s outbox.

 Pretty nice, but there are downsides to Gmail, including the fact that the iOS version only works with Gmail accounts—meaning, for example, you can’t use it to check your iCloud account.
 The lack of a universal inbox is also a bummer.

 No, it’s not free, but Airmail’s appealing email app boasts a series of features missing in Gmail for iOS, including a universal inbox, a ton of customization options, and the ability to juggle several different types of mail accounts (including iCloud).
 Also nice: a “snooze” feature for messages you’d rather deal with later.